 Paying for the Bus and Light Rail

-As of 1 June 2018, it is no longer possible to buy a ticket on the bus.
+It is no longer possible to buy a paper ticket on the bus in Israel.
 Paper tickets have now completely been replaced by the ‘Rav Kav’ with a smartcard chip.
 The card needs to be bought and loaded prior to the bus ride.
 You can buy a daily, weekly, or monthly ticket or with any sum of money sufficient to cover the bus ride.

 Because Jerusalem has an ever-changing and complicated bus network, the easiest way to find your route is via the Egged website.
 Unlike Tel Aviv, Egged runs almost every service in Jerusalem so you only need to look there.
 The website is fully translated into English and provides all relevant information.